March Hare: Major depictions

-Alice in Verse

-The major departure from Carroll's original here is that instead of appearing a jittery witness, the March Hare is cast as the Prosecutor.
-After the charge is read, the Hare addresses the court with an opening statement that more or less vindicates the accused, before turning his accusing eye upon the court itself for failing to serve tea with the evidence (the tarts).

 Disney animated film

 Disney's Alice in Wonderland, an animated film, depicted the March Hare at the tea party as being deliriously confused.
-He repeatedly offers Alice a cup of tea, but distractedly pulls the cup out of her reach or takes it from her hands just as she is about to drink.
+He repeatedly offers Alice a cup of tea, but distractedly yanks the cup out of her reach or takes it from her hands just as she is about to drink.
 He was voiced by Jerry Colonna, after whom his appearance and personality were modelled.
 He was animated by Ward Kimball.

 This version of the character was also a semi-regular on Bonkers and one of the guests in House of Mouse, often seen seated with the Mad Hatter.
 During these appearances, the March Hare was voiced by Jesse Corti and Maurice LaMarche.

+In the Kingdom Hearts video game series, March Hare makes a cameo appearance in a painting in the Tea Party Garden in the 2002 video game Kingdom Hearts and its 2009 sequel Kingdom Hearts 358/2 Days.
+He later made a physical appearance in the 2013 game Kingdom Hearts χ.